FortressOS/hakurei/options.md

-Whether to enable nix daemon access within the sandbox\.
+Whether to enable nix daemon\.